fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 > When designing signage content, avoid placing texts or images on the top 15% of the screen height to avoid being obstructed by the Teams Rooms banner.

 > [!WARNING]
-> Make sure that there is signage content assigned to your room from the third party service.
+> Make sure that there's signage content assigned to your room from the third party service.
 If there isn't signage content from the third party service available for your room, signage mode won't activate even when configured to do so to avoid showing blank screens on front-of-room displays.

 ## Modifying default source and settings

 While each room or room group can be assigned with a unique configuration, you can set your preferred default signage settings for your tenant, including the default source, signage mode user interface, and display period.
 To do so:

-- **Signage source** - from the digital signage tenant management page, choose a source > select **Set as default.**
+- **Signage source** - From the digital signage tenant management page, choose a source > select **Set as default**.
-- **Signage mode user interface** - from the digital signage tenant management page, select **Preferences** > toggle On or Off **Show Teams Rooms banner** as desired.
+- **Signage mode user interface** - From the digital signage tenant management page, select **Preferences** > toggle On or Off **Show Teams Rooms banner** as desired.
 Turn On to show room information including room name and calendar preview alongside signage content.
 Turn Off to hide room information in signage mode.
-- **Display period** - from the digital signage tenant management page, select **Preferences** >
+- **Display period** - From the digital signage tenant management page, select **Preferences**:
-  - **Activation timer** - enter the number of minutes (between 1 to 100) that a device has been idle before signage mode activates.
+  - **Activation timer** - Enter the number of minutes (between 1 to 100) that a device has been idle before signage mode activates.
-  - **Deactivation** **timer** - enter the number of minutes (between 0 to 100) before a scheduled meeting starts when signage mode deactivates and returns to the home screen.
+  - **Deactivation** **timer** - Enter the number of minutes (between 0 to 100) before a scheduled meeting starts when signage mode deactivates and returns to the home screen.
-  - **Screen timeout** - toggle On or Off **Allow screen timeout when device is idle** as desired.
+  - **Screen timeout** - Toggle On or Off **Allow screen timeout when device is idle** as desired.
 Turn On to adhere to the operating system's screen timeout settings (that is, the screen light goes out regardless of when signage mode is activated).
 Turn Off to bypass the operating system's screen timeout settings (that is, the screen remains lit up on idle devices when signage mode is activated).

 > [!NOTE]
 > If you add video content in your signage playlist, the screen timeout setting might not consistently honored due to underlying operating system behavior for video playback.